 Colin's focus began to expand beyond occupational epidemiology to include broader environmental issues with his participation in a Great Lakes Symposium in 1989 in Buffalo, NY.
-By 1991, he had joined the International Society for Environmental Epidemiology (ISEE) in which he remains active.
+By 1991, he had joined the International Society for Environmental Epidemiology (ISEE) in which he remained active through 2019.
 He was honoured with a distinguished service award by the ISEE in 1998.

-Colin's initial activity with the ISEE involved the establishment and chairing of its Standing Committee on Ethics and Philosophy, which he chaired for 5 years, and on which he remains as an active member.
+Colin's initial activity with the ISEE involved establishing and chairing its Standing Committee on Ethics and Philosophy, which he chaired for 5 years, and on which he remained an active member through 2019.
 In 1992, he organized a symposium for the ISEE-ISEA joint meeting in Cuernavaca, Mexico, on "Ethics and Law in Environmental Epidemiology".
 The proceedings were published in the Journal of Exposure Analysis and Environmental Epidemiology.
 He hosted, in 1996, the 8th annual conference of the ISEE in Edmonton, a reputedly highly successful meeting.
 In 2005, he had contributed to the hosting of the ISEE conference in South Africa; the conference theme was to identify a new global research agenda for Environmental Epidemiology.
 This resulted in a paper by the same title that appeared in EPIDEMIOLOGY in January, 2007, a link to which is at:

 Toward a Global Agenda for Research in Environmental Epidemiology